 Overview

 Tiffany keeps her clients’ interests top of mind.
-It isn’t enough to simply resolve the issue at hand.
-She counsels clients to ensure that they don’t find themselves facing the same situation again.
+It isn’t enough to simply resolve the issue at hand—she is a counselor, negotiator, and creative thinker who aims to ensure clients don’t find themselves facing the same situation again and prevent future litigation.
+Whether in or outside of the courtroom, Tiffany has a knack for resolving legal issues, particularly those that arise where law and business decisions intersect.

 Membership & Involvement

-- Board Member: Eastern District of Wisconsin Bar Association
+• Eastern District of Wisconsin Bar Association: Board Member; Newsletter Co-Chair

-- Committee Member: Green & Gold Gala, Family Services of Northeast Wisconsin; United Way Fox Cities Emerging Leaders; Women's Fund for the Fox Cities, Development Committee
+• Committee Member: Green & Gold Gala, Family Services of Northeast Wisconsin; Fox Cities Performing Arts Center

 Honors